kjellwinblad/yaemep/README.md

 Test YAEMEP in Emacs Without Installing
 ---------------------------------------

-Run the following commands in a command prompt:
+Run the following commands in a command prompt to bring up an Emacs instance with YAEMEP installed (this will not change your normal Emacs configuration in any way):

 ```bash
 git clone https://github.com/kjellwinblad/yaemep.git